 Once when everyone was shrieking and jumping around in the rain as if they had never see it before.

-Once when Tiny was hanging from the bar where you rest your tray.
+Once when Thomas was hanging from the bar where you rest your tray.

-And once when Lucy had to "climb" the wall to see over.
+And once when Bekah had to "climb" the wall to see over.

 By the time we reached the cash register, I was committed to stay, (at least in theory).